 HTTP Request Header Parameters

 There are two Headers that are needed to authenticate the call for data.
-The credentials here the API Key for the User that the call will be made from and the Tenant that the data is being returned from.
-The User Account needs to have visibility of the records that need sending to Power BI.
+The credentials here are the API Key for the User, that the call will be made by and the Tenant that the data is being returned from.
+The User Account MUST have visibility of the records that need sending to Power BI.
 This would normally mean belonging to a Team that has access to the App and Record Read Only or Full access permissions.

 apikey: “abcde123- xxxx-…”